Billiard ball: Pool

 Pool balls are used to play various pool games, such as eight-ball, nine-ball, and straight pool.
 These balls, the most widely used throughout the world, are smaller than carom billiards balls, and larger than those for snooker.
-According to World Pool-Billiard Association equipment specifications, the weight may be from 5+1/2 to 6.0 oz with a diameter of 2+1/4 in, plus or minus 0.005 in.
+According to World Pool-Billiard Association equipment specifications, the diameter is 2+1/4 in, plus or minus 0.005 in and weigh between 5+1/2 and 6 oz.